Improving the accuracy of nearest-neighbor classification using principled construction and stochastic sampling of training-set centroids: Conclusions

 \section{Conclusions}

-Direct comparison of test-set data with training-set data is a conceptually simple method of classification\c{zhang2007ml,bhatia2010survey,hart1968condensed,angiulli2005fast,hart1968condensed,angiulli2005fast,nova2014review,fritzke1995growing,marsland2002self}.
-Given a measure of the similarity of two images, we have shown that simple methods of coarse graining and sampling can be used to achieve a more efficient and more accurate direct classification of test-set data than can the unaltered training set.
+Nearest-neighbor classification of test-set data by training-set data is a conceptually simple method of classification\c{zhang2007ml,bhatia2010survey,hart1968condensed,angiulli2005fast,hart1968condensed,angiulli2005fast,nova2014review,fritzke1995growing,marsland2002self}.
+Given a measure of the similarity of two images, we have shown that simple methods of coarse graining and sampling can be used to achieve a more efficient and more accurate nearest-neighbor classification of test-set data than can the unaltered training set.
 This process creates new symbols from a training set that are a better match for the test set than any of the original training-set symbols.
-The approach described here, similar to other sampling strategies\c{skalak1997prototype}, works naturally on parallel processors: the more processors, the faster is training and classification, and the lighter is the memory load on each processor.
-The approach applied to the MNIST data set, using nearest-neighbor classification and the simple vector dot product, is not as accurate as state-of-the-art methods\c{scores}, but can be improved upon in at least two ways, leading (presumably) to a more rapid fall-off of error rate with batch number than is shown in \f{fig4}.
-First, a better measure of image similarity\c{simard1993efficient,belongie2002shape} could be used, or a better distance metric could be learned\c{weinberger2006distance}.
+The approach described here, similar to other sampling strategies\c{skalak1997prototype}, works naturally on parallel processors: the more processors, the more accurate is classification.
+The approach applied to the MNIST and Fashion-MNIST data sets, using nearest-neighbor classification and the simple vector dot product, compares favorably with other forms of classical machine-learning method\c{xiao2017fashion}.
+While not as accurate as deep-learning methods\c{fmn,scores}, the present method could be improved upon in at least two ways.
+First, a better measure of image similarity could be used\c{simard1993efficient,belongie2002shape}, or a better distance metric could be learned\c{weinberger2006distance}.
 Second, the coarse-graining algorithm constructs the centroids of symbols and memories, but other constructions (e.g. splicing together pieces of symbols) are possible; some of these may enable better sampling of configuration space.
-More generally, memory-based methods are used in e.g. reinforcement learning\c{schaul2015prioritized}, and coarse graining and sampling schemes might find application there. ~
+More generally, coarse graining and sampling schemes might find application in other settings, such as neural networks that make use of memory-based structures.